pnp/pnpcore/docs/using-the-sdk/security-groups.md

 ### Adding users/groups to a group

 Once a group has been created adding users or other groups is a common task which can be done using one of the `AddUser` methods.
+Note that you can also add special user accounts representing "Everyone", Azure AD security groups or Microsoft 365 Groups by specifying the correct login name.
+The [User](security-users.md) page will provide more details on this.

 ```csharp
 // First get the group to add users to